 At initial discovery that the student has live lice or nits at school a parent or guardian will be notified by phone.
 The parent or guardian may choose whether to have their student stay at school or be picked up before the end of the school day.
 Students will be allowed to continue to attend the rest of the school day.
-A lice notification letter without the student name will be sent home to the student's whole class in order to protect privacy.
+A lice notification letter without the student name in the event of 4 or more cases will be sent home to the student's whole class in order to protect privacy.
+Lake Washington School District's lice protocol states that students that are identified with live lice or nits (white lice eggs) either at school or from the student's parent and/or guardian(s) will have to be treated and have no live lice present for the student to return to school.
+Students must be checked into the front office prior to returning to class and be cleared by district trained staff and/or nurse.
 A parent/guardian must check their student into the office following their treatment of choice before attending class.
 They need to stay at school while their student is being checked.
 It is recommended that all household members be checked.
 If live lice are present the student will be sent home.
 If no live lice are present, but there are some remaining nits, the student will be allowed to go to class.
 The parents will be reminded to continue working on removing any remain nits if there are still nits present.
 The student will be rechecked by the school nurse in seven to 10 days.
-If you have any questions about this policy, please contact our school nurse, Jess Gordon, at 425-936-2720.
+If you have any questions about this policy, please contact our school nurse, Samantha Young, at 425-936-2720.